TechnoVisionDev/Gemma-Core/README.md

 using the [issue system](https://github.com/TechnoVisionDev/Gemma-Core/issues).

-Please see [the contribution guide](CONTRIBUTING.md) to see how you can participate in the development of Flopcoin Core.
+Please see [the contribution guide](CONTRIBUTING.md) to see how you can participate in the development of Gemma Core.
 There are often [topics seeking help](https://github.com/TechnoVisionDev/Gemma-Core/labels/help%20wanted) where your contributions will have high impact and get very appreciation.